Rockets#

 Continuity of temperature and velocity between gaseous and condensed species.

 Thermochemical states are handled through the CT-EQUIL module.
-The formulation follows the methodology originally developed in NASA’s CEA code [Gordon and McBride, 1994].
+The formulation follows the methodology originally developed in NASA’s CEA code [Gordon and McBride, 1994], while the implementation and validation of CT-ROCKET within Combustion Toolbox are discussed in [Cuadra et al., 2026].

 Two limiting cases are supported through RocketSolver: